ahappyphrog/git-pushin/INSTALL.md

 dune exec git-pushin
 ```

-This launches the CLI and any events collected are stored
+This launches the GUI; scheduled events are stored in `meetings.json`.
-in `meetings.json`.